Find Affordable College Courses

 Nursing majors at UWF take out an average of $23,564 in student loans while working on their Bachelor's Degree.

-Read full report on Nursing at The University of West Florida
+Full Nursing at The University of West Florida Report

-Mississippi University for Women came in at #10 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the remote town of Columbus, MUW is a public college with a small student population.
+Mississippi University for Women ranked #10 on this year’s Most Popular Nursing Bachelor’s Degree Schools in the Southeast Region list.
+Located in the town of Columbus, MUW is a public college with a small student population.

 Women make up 91% of the nursing majors at the school.